 First on the list of challenges is to develop a new framework for governance of U.S. ocean policy.

-Today, U.S. ocean policy is a haphazard mix of federal, state and local authorities and regulations.
+Currently, U.S. ocean policy is a haphazard mix of federal, state and local authorities and regulations.
 More than 60 congressional committees and subcommittees oversee some 20 agencies and permanent commissions with ocean-related activities, which are governed by more than 140 federal ocean related statues.

 It has been more than 30 years since U.S. ocean policies were comprehensively reviewed.